DevCycleHQ/devcycle-docs/docs/best-practices/edgedb-and-edge-flags/edge-db-via-api-simple.md

 ![Custom Property Creation](/sept-6-2022-edge-flags-api-6.png)

-Given that we named the custom data key “cohort id”, lets create that property in our project.
+Given that we named the custom data key “cohort id”, let's create that property in our project.

 ![Custom Property filled](/sept-6-2022-edge-flags-api-7.png)